-According to the FDCPA, there are number of different protocols an agency must follow when dealing with a consumer’s debt.
-We’ve written a brief overview of the laws below and you can find more detailed information on the Consumer Financial Protection Bureau’s website as well as the Federal Trade Commission’s website.
+According to the FDCPA, or Federal Debt Collection Practices Act, there are number of different protocols an agency must follow when dealing with a consumer’s debt.
+Below is a brief overview of these rules.
+You can find more detailed information on the Consumer Financial Protection Bureau’s website as well as the Federal Trade Commission’s website.

 Convergent Outsourcing is a third party collection agency that abides by the standards outlined in the FDCPA.
 If you’ve experienced difficulty with any of our representatives pertaining to the issues above, please let us know via our [online contact form](/outsourcing/request/make).
 We seek to provide excellent customer service to our consumers and appreciate any feedback you may have.
 To make a payment or ask questions about your debt, please give us a call at 1-800-444-8485.